Blandianson/Halo_calendar/README.md

 ------SCRIPT END------

-Script must be run in the same file as the json data being passed to the calendarShow function (prism).

 Click the **Run** button in the above the HTML text area, and click the blue **Done** button in the bottom left.

-DOn't forget to save the view - click the floppy-disk icon in the toolbar top right.
+Don't forget to save the view - click the floppy-disk icon in the toolbar top right.

 ## Prerequisites

 - Halo BI v18 or above.
 - Dataset with Day-Level granularity.
 - Dataset with the hierachy of:

 ```